WSXL2,left, and WSXL1, at the beginning

 Commit to the newly developed theme

-Commitment to the new derivative theme is another milestone.
+Commitment to the new derived theme is another milestone.
 I committed to the weave pattern and used it to give direction around both compositions.

 Neutral off-white horizon lines helped ground WSXL2 to “Revel and Rejoice” as well as WSXL-1